Celebrating with speeches, hard hats and golden shovels, work finally began Thursday on the new University Center of Southern Oklahoma campus.

 Now officials find themselves finally moving forward as a united center partnering with three institutions to further the higher educational opportunities of southern Oklahoma.

-Page 2 of 2 - "We are completing the dream from the old Mount Washington school building 40 years ago," said Kirk Rodden, UC board of trustees chairman.
+"We are completing the dream from the old Mount Washington school building 40 years ago," said Kirk Rodden, UC board of trustees chairman.
 "It's impossible for one institution to be all things for all people.
 This way, we can capitalize on the strengths of each institution."